Seidlm/PowerShell-Backup-Script/README.md

 # Description:
 Copies the Bakupdirs to the Destination
 You can configure more than one Backupdirs, every Dir wil be copied to the Destination.
-A Progress Bar is showing the Status of copied MB to the total MB Only Change Variables in Variables Section
+Only Change Variables in Variables Section
 Change LoggingLevel to 3 an get more output in Powershell Windows

+# Version 2.0 (05.08.2021)
+Published v2 Verion

 # Version 1.5 (31.03.2020)
     FIX: Github: Symbolic Links are now supported
     FIX: Github: Sibling Folders